Tires – For – Cars – Suv’s – Trucks

-I am thinking at this point in time, that may or may not change, that I will be working with the Chevy, Ford and Chrysler Families.
+I am thinking at this point in time, that may or may not change, that I will be working with the Chevy, Ford, and Chrysler Families.

-So if You ever got to get behind the wheel and drove one of these gracious cars or trucks, You would be noticing that on a cold morning or a vehicle that has sat for an extended period of time, that when You went to drive away that the ride would be noticeably quite rough.
+So if You ever got to get behind the wheel and drove one of these gracious cars or trucks, You would be noticing that on a cold morning or a vehicle that has sat for an extended period of time, when You went to drive away that the ride would be noticeably quite rough.

-Randomly picked truck here: although maybe the colors could be influencing me to post one of so many awesome
+Randomly picked a truck here: although maybe the colors could be influencing me to post one of so many awesome

-Picture by Pixabay.
+Red Truck Picture by Pixabay.

 trucks of (yesterday past) is that even a word or did I make that up?

-It’s time for me to go and look at an older time “SUV” not really sure what I am going to come up with, so this might take awhile but I will be back after I do my search.
+It’s time for me to go and look at an older time “SUV” not really sure what I am going to come up with, so this might take a while.

-Suv of the past:
+SUV of the past:

 - Fact or Myth here?

-Okay so back in the day, this vehicle was probably more so called a (panel van) which today it would be, or might be called an “SUV” of sorts.
+Okay so back in the day, this vehicle was probably more so-called a (panel van) which today it would be, or might be called an “SUV” of sorts.

 Tires: that’s why I am here.